Find a Yacht

 We’re monitoring news of the Coronavirus across Europe very closely and will keep our customers updated as the situation progresses.

-Boats are back out on the water, and aeroplanes are in the sky! !
+Boats have been out on the water since June, and aeroplanes have been flying across Europe since July – sailing is happening!
 This is how we understand the current situation and its likely impact on the sailing season ahead:

 Current travel restrictions

-As of 1st July, borders are now open across Europe, and you can see any travel restrictions at the official EU Coronavirus website: https://reopen.europa.eu/
+You can see the latest travel restrictions or advice at the official EU Coronavirus website: https://reopen.europa.eu/

 There are no mandatory quarantines or tests, but customers should be aware that: